felixthln/compspace/README.md

-# simplices
+# compspace

-`simplices` is a Python package to visualize composition spaces for materials science applications.
+`compspace` is a Python package to visualize composition spaces for materials science applications.
 It was originally developed for combinatorial materials science.

 ## Installation & Documentation